rails/rails/guides/source/action_controller_advanced_topics.md

 Streaming and File Downloads
 ----------------------------

-Sometimes you may want to send a file to the user instead of rendering an HTML page.
-All controllers in Rails have the [`send_data`][] and the [`send_file`][] methods, which will both stream data to the client.
-The `send_file` method is a convenience method that lets you provide the name of a file on the disk, and it will stream the contents of that file for you.
+Rails controllers provide a way to send a file to the user instead of rendering an HTML page.
+This can be done with the [`send_data`][] and the [`send_file`][] methods, which stream data to the client.
+The `send_file` method is a convenience method that lets you provide the name of a file, and it will stream the contents of that file.

 Here is an example of how to use `send_data`: